Fall Mantel Decorating Ideas

 Painted Pinecone Garland

-When in doubt about how to decorate for the fall, simply turn to Mother Nature.
+When looking for mantel dercorating ideas, simply turn to Mother Nature.
 Deborah (mylifeatplaytime.com) pulled together a nearly effortless mantel swag by stringing painted pinecones onto twine.
 She painted just the tips of the pinecone for a hint of color and tied the twine around each pinecone top to avoid slipping.

 Gold and Glam Fall Mantel